Prisjakt/feed-specification/docs/advanced/encoding/file-encoding.md

 ## UTF8

-We support  [UTF-8](https://en.wikipedia.org/wiki/UTF-8) (and *only* UTF-8, se below) which is the most common used character encoding for the web and it is also the recommended encoding in the [HTML 5 Specification](https://www.w3.org/TR/2011/WD-html5-20110405/infrastructure.html#utf-8).
+We support  [UTF-8](https://en.wikipedia.org/wiki/UTF-8) (and *only* UTF-8, see [below](#why-not-more-encodings)) which is the most common used character encoding for the web and it is also the recommended encoding in the [HTML 5 Specification](https://www.w3.org/TR/2011/WD-html5-20110405/infrastructure.html#utf-8).

 :::note Learn about UTF 8